Postliberal Lessons from the Putin Interview

 The proof that even the best and brightest American conservatives are deracinated compared to Putin is clear.
 Whereas Putin can justify his nation referencing the stories of Russia, American conservatives cannot help but point to the glories of Christian Europe to make their case.
 Whereas Putin feels comfortable basing himself in the particularities of his nation, American conservatives feel the need to jump to Plato, Aristotle, Aquinas, and C.S.
 Lewis.

-“Americanness” does not seem to be as firm a rock as “Russianness” is, as the former feels a desperate need to justify itself with the tales of far-away Christendom.
+“Americanness,” as it once was, does not seem to be as firm a rock as “Russianness” is today, as the former feels a desperate need to justify itself with the tales of far-away Christendom.
 This deracination, in part, explains why American conservatives tend to be more reactionary: Putin has a rich historical narrative of his own to lean on.
 This gives his vision actual substance and a real vision, something that a Dylan Mulvaney bashing routine could never accomplish.

 As for the reasons for this difference between “Americanness” and “Russianness”, they are multifold.
-However, frankly, without a shared religious identity, “Americanness” will remain a house built on the sand.
-The Founding, Manifest Destiny, the Civil War, and even “patriotism” itself, explicitly disconnected from a shared faith through which to view history, do not seem to be doing America any good at the moment.
+However, without rebuilding our shared religious identity, “Americanness” will remain a house built on the sand.
+The Founding, Manifest Destiny, the Civil War, and even “patriotism” itself, explicitly disconnected from a shared faith through which to view history, will not be able to procure many lessons.

 Thankfully for America, Putin does not seem to have caught onto this yet.
 He speaks of American statesmen, who he accuses of isolating and persistently betraying Russia in spite of a post-Soviet eye towards peace, as being motivated by an unknowable, yet calculated bid for maintained hegemony.
 However, what Putin does not realize is that American statesmen are not informed by a millennium of baptized national history.

 This is not even referring to the Christendom-reliant conservatives just spoken about; they do not work for the State Department by-in-large.
 In spite of this conservative flaw, the average three-letter-bureaucrat is a liberal, and therefore ten million times worse.
-Even the “sophisticated statesmen,” like Pete Buttigieg and Barack Obama, are total philistines.
-They do not know anything about any civilization, let alone America or Russia.
+Even the “sophisticated statesmen,” like Pete Buttigieg and Barack Obama do not know anything about any civilization, let alone America or Russia.

 This does not mean that Americans should “soy-face” at Russia, however.
 American problems require American solutions.
 America needs to start studying its own history the right way.
 Once conservatives manage to correct themselves, they need to boot all the historically and politically inept liberals from the positions of domestic and international power.